-1. Check the appropriate box: [] Preliminary Information Statement [/] Definitive Information Statement 2.
-Name of Registrant as specified in its charter ATLAS CONSOLIDATED MINING AND DEV ELOPMENT CORPORATION 3.
-Philippines Province, country or other jurisdiction of incorp poration or organization 4.
+1. Check the appropriate box: [/] Preliminary Information Statement [] Definitive Information Statement 2.
+Name of Registrant as specified in its charter ATLAS CONSOLIDATED MINING AND DEVE ELOPMENT CORPORATIO DN .
+3. Philippines Province, country or other jurisdiction of incorporate in the province of the prov oration or organization 4.
 SEC Identification Number PW0000115A 5.
 BIR Tax Identification Code 000-154-572 6.
-5 th Floor, FiveE-Com Center, Palm Coast co Mall of Asia Complex, Pasay City orner Pacific Drive, 1300 Address of principal office Postal Code 7.
+5 th Floor, FiveE-Com Center, Palm Coast co Mall of Asia Complex, Pasay City rner Pacific Drive, 1300 Address of principal office Postal Code 7.
 Registrant's telephone number (632)8318000 local 25001 8.
-Coral B Function Hall, One Esplanade Building, Soulevard Mall of Asia Complex, Pasay City 1300 Date, time and place of the meeting of security holders 9.
-Approximate date on which the Information State holders: 25 January 2017 atement is first to be sent or given to security 10.
-Securities registered pursuant to Sections 8 and number of shares and amount of debt is application. nd 12 of the Code or Sections 4 and 8 of the RSA (information cable only to corporate registrants): n on Title of Each Class Number of Shares of Common Stock Outstanding as of record date Common Stock, ₽ 1.00 par value 2,087,032,774 11.
-Are any or all of registrant's securities listed or า a Stock Exchange?
-Yes/ No If yes, disclose the name of such Stock Excha nge and the class of securities listed therein: Philippine Stock k Exchange, Inc. - Common Stock
+21 February 2016, 2:00 P.M., Coral B Fur Diokno Boulevard M nction Hall, One Esplanad Iall of Asia Complex, Pasa Date, time and place of the meeting of security holders 9.
+Approximate date on which the Information State holders: 5 January 2017 atement is first to be sent or given to security 10.
+Securities registered pursuant to Sections 8 an number of shares and amount of debt is applications.
+Title of Each Class ber of Shares of Common Outstanding as of record date Common Stock, ₽ 1.00 par value 2,087,032,774 11.
+Are any or all of registrant's securities listed on a Stock Exchange?
+Yes/ No If yes, disclose the name of such Stock Exchar nge and the class of securiti ies listed therein: Philippine Stock Exchange, Inc. - Commo n Stock